 Support during the Assessment Year(s)

-During the year(s) in which a Resident Educator is taking the assessment, he/she will be partnered with a facilitator.
-The facilitator will work with the Resident Educator to assist them through the process of completing the assessment.
+During year(s) in which Resident Educators are taking the assessment, they will be partnered with a facilitator.
+Facilitator work with the Resident Educator to assist them through the process of completing the assessment.
 For more details about the role of a facilitator, please visit the following:

 For questions about accessing the RESA submission system or submitting forms and evidence, please contact: